fabern/LWFBrook90.jl/docs/src/user-guide.md

 - `soil_horizons.csv` - containing the hydraulic parameters of the different soil horizons
 - `meteoveg.csv` - containing daily values of meteorologic variables and stand properties
 - `meteoiso.csv` - containing isotopic signatures of aggregate precipitation samples
-- `meteo_storm_durations.csv` - containing parameters of sub-daily storm/precipitation event patterns
+- `meteo_storm_durations.csv` - containing parameters of sub-daily storm/precipitation event patterns for each month
 - `initial_conditions.csv` - containing initial conditions of scalar state variables
 - `soil_discretization.csv` - containing the initial conditions of the soil water status in the form of the soil matric potential (kPa) and the initial isotopic signatures (vector state variables); continuously defined parameters of relative root density distributions; as well as the definition of the numerical discretization of the soil domain (nodes with upper and lower limits).
 - `param.csv` - containing further scalar model parameters